appuchias/gas_history/README.md

 ## How it works

-You can use this to fetch the history of gas prices of a specific locality in Spain.

-It uses the [Spain's minetur API](https://sedeaplicaciones.minetur.gob.es/ServiciosRESTCarburantes/PreciosCarburantes/help) to fetch the data.
+For now, it's a Python script that fetches the gas prices from the Spanish government's [API](https://sedeaplicaciones.minetur.gob.es/ServiciosRESTCarburantes/PreciosCarburantes/help) and stores them in a SQLite database for plotting.

 ## Usage